-South African women bear the brunt of inadequate policies, which are often great on paper but lacklustre when it comes to being implemented in public clinics and hospitals.
+Women bear the brunt of inadequate policies, which are great on paper but lacklustre in terms of implementation in public clinics and hospitals.

 In a space of about three years, 25-year-old Lulama Shongwe has changed her birth control four times.
 But, this was never really her choice.
 In 2013, she was a first-year student looking for the perfect birth control at her campus clinic.
 She opted for the three-month injection Depo-Provera, for its convenience.

 “I knew I’d forget to take the pill every day, so I wanted a contraceptive that could last as long as possible,” she said.
 “But our campus clinic didn’t offer long-acting reversible contraceptives like the copper IUD.”

 Speaking at the sexual and reproductive health media workshop hosted by Health-e and international advocacy communications organisation Global Health Strategies, Shongwe said she used “Depo” for two years.

 But a nurse at her clinic insisted she try the subdermal implant, simply known as Implanon.
 The implant was recently new and the nurse was raving about it, she said.
 Shongwe eventually caved in and got the implant.

 “My first period on the Implanon lasted eight days, which was unusual for me.
 But when I asked the nurses they said it’s normal and I (should) wait a year to get used to it.”

 But after a year of endless sporadic menstruation, she removed the implant and started using the two-month injection, known as Nur-Isterate.
 Soon after – in early 2018 – her campus clinic told her they were out of stock.
 Again, Shongwe had to change her birth control method.
 She has now – against her personal preference – started using a contraceptive device.